hds-sandbox/hds-sandbox.github.io/develop/workshop/workshop.md

 <h4 align=center>Welcome to the homepage for in-person workshops introducing the Health Data Science Sandbox to potential users.
 Thanks for joining us!</h4>

 <h2>Agenda</h2>
- + The Sandbox Concept - 15 minutes
+ + The Sandbox Concept - 20 minutes
- + Access Sandbox resources - 15 minutes
+ + Access Sandbox resources - 5 minutes
  + Try out a module - 2 hours
- + Pointers and feedback - 20 minutes
+ + Discussion and feedback - 20 minutes

 ## The Sandbox concept
 The Health Data Science Sandbox aims to be a training resource for bioinformaticians, data scientists, and those generally curious about how to investigate large biomedical datasets.
 We are an active and developing project seeking interested users (both trainees and educators).
 All of our open-source materials are available on our [Github page](https://github.com/hds-sandbox) and much more information is available on the rest of the website you are currently visiting!